furkanoruc/NFT-Price-Prediction-CNN/README.md

 Project proposal can be found at: https://furkanoruc.github.io/NFT-Price-Prediction-CNN/Proposal.pdf

+Dataset has been obtained from:

+@article{2021,
-Dataset has been obtained from @article{2021, title={Mapping the NFT revolution: market trends, trade networks, and visual features}, volume={11},
+   title={Mapping the NFT revolution: market trends, trade networks, and visual features}, volume={11},
    ISSN={2045-2322},